Siegel-Lab/BioSmoother/Manual.md

 ### The Dist.
 Dep.
 Dec. subtab

 The :kbd:`Normalize->Dist.
 Dep.
-Dec.` subtab allows to perform a distance dependent decay normalization by selecting the checkbox:guilabel:`Normalize Primary data`.
+Dec.` subtab allows to perform a distance dependent decay normalization by selecting the checkbox :guilabel:`Normalize Primary data`.
 The distance dependent decay is computed with the mean of the value for all the bins at the same distance from the diagonal for the current contig.
 The normalization divides each bin by this mean.
 The mean can be displayed on a plot below by checking the box :guilabel:`Display`.
 On the plot, each line represents a bin with the beginning being the top left corner and the end being the bottom right corner of the bin.
 It is important to consider that the further away from the diagonal a bin is in a contig, the less bins it has at the same distance (or none for the corner bin).
 A slider allows to modify the minimum and maximum number of samples to compute for each diagonal.
 The top and bottom percentiles of samples can be excluded from the normalization with the :guilabel:`Percentile of samples to keep (%)` slider.

 <figure align=center>
 <img src="./docs_conf/static/ddd.gif" width=50%>